 Yes.
-The most common over-the-counter asthma drugs are Primatene Mist and Bronkaid.
-They both work like a bronchodilator, relaxing the muscles around the airways.
-They provide short-term relief (20-30 minutes), but do not control asthma symptoms or prevent asthma attacks.
-People with high blood pressure, diabetes, thyroid disease, or heart disease should not take Primatene Mist or Bronkaid.
+The most common over-the-counter (OTC) asthma drugs are Primatene Mist and Bronkaid.
+They both relax the muscles around your airways.
+They provide short-term relief (20-30 minutes), but don’t control symptoms or prevent asthma attacks.
+People with high blood pressure, diabetes, thyroid disease, or heart disease shouldn’t take them.

 These aren’t long-term treatments and shouldn’t be relied upon daily to control your asthma.
 If you take an over-the-counter asthma drug and have frequent symptoms, talk to your doctor.
 Also let him know if you sometimes use OTC drugs along with your prescription.
 You don’t want to take more medicine than you need.